dplugins/oxywind-docs/docs/src/guide/quick-start.md

 ### Oxywind's Patcher Feature

 Oxywind has a patcher feature that allows you to patch the Oxygen Builder.
-The feature is accessible from the Oxygen Builder's **Oxygen Builder > Oxywind** menu and under the **License** tab.
+The feature is accessible from the **Oxygen Builder > Oxywind** menu and under the **License** tab.

 On the **Setup** section, Click the "Patch now!" link.